-But getting started as a brand new agent—especially in today's low-inventory, highly competitive seller's market—can be a little intimidating.
+But getting started as a brand new agent can be a little intimidating.
 To make enough income, you have to close enough deals.
 And to close deals, you need clients.
 And to get clients, you first need to generate leads.
 Lots and lots of leads.

 So that's what we'll be covering today: 5 ways to generate leads as a newly licensed agent.

 The best starting point for any new real estate agent is with the people you already know.
 A few supportive friends or family members will hopefully provide your first few transactions, giving you the experience and credibility to earn more clients.